 At the end of the course, students will be able to gain:

-- Interact with a number of thinkers in the area of worship studies
+- Interact with a number of thinkers and practitioners in the area of Christian worship

-- Gain a deeper historical perspective of current worship practices
+- Gain a deeper historical perspective on current worship practices

 - Evaluate corporate worship in light of biblical teaching and examples